widgetti/solara/solara/website/pages/roadmap/roadmap.md

     Using reactive variables in boolean comparisons will raise an error in Solara 2.0, but this can be used in Solara > 1.42.0 by setting the environment variable `SOLARA_ALLOW_REACTIVE_BOOLEAN=0`.

+    In Solara 2.0, `reacton.Fragment` will be used as the default container of any unwrapped sibling elements.
+This behaviour can be enabled in Solara > 1.42.0 by setting the environmental variable `SOLARA_DEFAULT_CONTAINER="Fragment"`.

 - [See more details in the 2.0 milestone on GitHub.](https://github.com/widgetti/solara/milestone/1)